KrishivGubba/bballrefapi/README.md

 This project is a public API designed to provide basketball data from the website [basketball-reference.com](https://www.basketball-reference.com).
 It uses Flask for hosting the endpoints, AWS RDS for PostgreSQL database hosting, and will be deployed using Zeet.
 The API currently has two endpoints, with more planned for future releases.

+NOTE: the database is being hosted on AWS RDS currently, but the endpoint are still on the localhost - they are not publicly available yet.

 ## Table of Contents

 - [Installation](#installation)